 If a third-party is deemed to be at least partly at fault, the state’s law of comparative negligence applies, in which case it may be possible to recover damages from the rideshare company, the rideshare driver, and the other vehicle driver, based on the percentage of liability assigned to each party.
 Given the complexities involved in pursuing claims after an Uber or Lyft accident, it is important to contact J&Y Law so we can help you recover the damages you deserve.

 Generally, there are two types of damages available in personal injury claims — economic and non-economic.
 Economic damages are designed to compensate you for medical costs, lost wages (present and future), permanent disability, and any other financial losses suffered.
 Non-economic damages, on the other hand, cover intangible losses such as pain and suffering, mental anguish, and loss of quality of life.

-What should I do if I am injured in an Uber or Lyft accident in Los Angeles?
+What should I do if I am injured in an Uber accident in Los Angeles?

 If you are injured while riding in an Uber vehicle there are a number of steps you should take to protect yourself.
 First, seek medical assistance even if you do not think that you were seriously injured.
 A medical evaluation will make sure that any injuries are properly treated and do not become life-threatening.
 Moreover, records of the evaluation will be important evidence in your personal injury claim.
 In addition, you should report the accident to the police, since their report will provide helpful details in your claim.
 The accident should also be reported to Uber on the App, which will create a permanent record with the company.
 Finally, speak to an experienced rideshare accident attorney who knows how to handle these claims.

 Contact Our Los Angeles Uber Passenger Accident Attorney Today!